 The wait is finally over my friends!
 I have been anxiously awaiting the day to reveal the amazing kitchen I worked on with Lowe’s.
 And today I am so thrilled to share it with you.
 For a little refresher of what this space used to look like, you can see my kitchen tour from two years ago right here.
 The before and after is kind of insane!

 After my bathroom was renovated, the kitchen truly stuck out like a sore thumb in my home.
 The old beat up black cabinets (that had a really poor DIY paint job on them) and ooba tooba granite counters made me cringe daily.
-If you’re not familiar with ooba tooba, it’s a hideous black and hunter green combo that is truly hideous.
+If you’re not familiar with ooba tooba, it’s a hideous black and hunter green combo that is truly terrible.
 I also had miss matched appliances, one was black, two were silver.
 It just wasn’t great and it could’ve been so much better.
 Sure it all functioned and was fine, but I had a gorgeous white marble bathroom that just begged to have a matching friend.

 So off to Lowe’s I went to work with Hal (the most amazing employee there by the way) to help me choose what we’d do with this space.
 I knew I wanted it to compliment my bathroom.
 Therefor, white, marble and brass were obviously what was going to happen.
-After a few consults at Lowe’s, someone coming out to measure my kitchen.
+After a few consults at Lowe’s, someone came out to measure my kitchen.
 I ended up deciding on these Latitude shaker style cabinets with a soft close.
 You guys, you don’t realize how awesome soft close is until you have it.
 Don’t ever want to live a life without them now.

 After browsing the giant section of pulls, I ended up on these Lew’s round bar brass kitchen pulls that were a nice clean line.
 I opted for 10.5 inch ones on the drawers and slightly smaller ones (7 inches) for the cabinets.
 It’s recommended to buy a few sizes to see what works best.
 I made the mistake of assuming I knew what I was doing and had to reorder all new ones as the original size I selected was way off.